Nosto/wiki-docs/features/customer-group-pricing.md

 > **Note:** In this initial release, nosto only supports discount rules for merchant default currency.
 When a product has no discount rules matching the merchant default currency, then no recommendations will be served.

-> **Note:** Default customer group should be assigned for both registered customers and guests
-> for the feature to work correctly

-> **Note:** Currently Nosto generates product variant entries for each customer group even when category access is limited to few categories

 ## Customer groups
 A customer group is a set of rules for configuring product promotions or discounts using different pricing strategies as below:
 * Product Rule - This rule will define discount rules for each product